 What is a cookie?

 A cookie is a small data file that a website can store on your system.
 They can be used to provide a tailored user experience.
 Cookies are not software, they are essentially small text files.
-They cannot be programmed, cannot carry viruses, and cannot install malicious programs on the your computer.
+They cannot be programmed, cannot carry viruses, and cannot install malicious programs on to your computer.

 1. To keep a record on your computer of the date you last visited the website homepage.
 This is used to inform you if there are new notices on our website noticeboard since your last visit.
 This cookie is set to expire 180 days after your last visit to the site homepage.